miklevin/MikeLev.in/_posts/2023-05-03-long-tail-seo-is-dead-e-e-a-t-a-walrus.md

 not a long read, and it's a very different experience.
 The subtle difference themselves are a lesson in how the mind works.
-Disney for example cast the Carpenter as outright cheated by the Walrus in the movie, but in the book, it's implied that the Carpenter is in on the scam because he asked the Walrus for another slice of bread, so the Carpenter got to eat.
-It is left ambiguous and Walt definitely things the proletariat class (working class craftspeople) will always and necessarily be screwed over by the bourgeoisie (orating, self-important ruling class).
-You haven't read Alice until you get this, and the countless other subtle gems.
-I love the movie.
-Just do both.
-Often.
+Disney for example cast the Carpenter as outright cheated by the Walrus in the movie, but in the book, it's implied that the Carpenter is in on the Oyster-eating scam because he asked the Walrus for another slice of bread, so the Carpenter got to eat.

+The actual Alice book leaves it ambiguous whether the Carpenter eats oysters.
+Walt definitely thins the proletariat class (working class craftspeople) will always and necessarily be screwed over by the bourgeoisie (orating, self-important ruling class).
+Projecting there much, Walt?
+You haven't read Alice until you get this subtle distinction regarding the Carpenter.
+Identifying with the Carpenter such as I do (I ***love*** oysters), this is of great interest to me.

 Protecting your sanity from those who would undo it in life is amongst life's greatest skills.
 In modern times we've got a word for it: gaslighting.
 The